This article will cover the following:

 - Combination: This attribute is available on Peakon’s Premier tier.
 The combination attribute allows you to combine two existing option type attributes to create intersecting attributes.
 For example, you could join the “Department” and the “Country” attribute to see all the different departments within each country.
 When setting up a combination attribute, the segments will be created automatically.
 The segments created by this attribute are treated as regular segments that can be used for comparison and highlighted as strengths or priorities.

 Attributes need to be created prior to uploading employee data in order for the segments to be created automatically.

 - Go to Configuration > Attributes in the left menu

 - Click on the black Add attribute button to the right of your screen

 - Select the type of attribute you’d like to add and give it a title

-- Enable the "Employee consent" toggle when using the attribute in conjunction with the Employee editable attribute feature to collect sensitive information from employees at the beginning of their survey, such as race or ethnic origin, sexual orientation etc.
+- Enable the employee consent toggle if you are using the attribute in conjunction with the employee editable attribute feature to collect sensitive information from employees at the beginning of their survey, such as ethnic origin or sexual orientation (more on this below)

 By default, the attribute is restricted both on the dashboard and employee record.
 If needed, administrators can grant access to restricted attributes via access control groups.

 This option is used to deactivate attributes that are not in use.
 This will remove the attribute from employee profiles and survey results.
 The attribute can be reactivated at any time.

 It is possible to manually add translations for attributes and segments in all dashboard languages.
 This can be accessed by clicking Edit attribute and editing the Name localisation field.